hpaluch/osfs/linuxbridge/README.md

 enable_security_group = False
 enable_ipset = False
 ```

+NOTE: Applied in script `setup_openstack_lbr.sh) - you don't need it to do it manually.

 If you insists on having firewall I recommend following Logging patch to see (with `dmesg`) which
 packets were dropped: